Solar PV, solar thermoelectric and wind energy production

 European electricity markets

-AleaSoft Energy Forecasting’s price forecasts indicate that in the first week of January, prices might increase in most European electricity markets.
-The recovery in demand and the decrease in wind energy production in some markets might contribute to this behavior.
-However, the IPEX and MIBEL markets might register price decreases.
-A significant rise in wind energy production in these markets would lead to these price decreases.
+AleaSoft Energy Forecasting’s price forecasts indicate that in the first week of December, prices in the European electricity markets might decrease.
+The increase in wind energy production in most of the analyzed markets could contribute to this behavior.

 Brent, fuels and CO2

 Brent oil futures for the Front‑Month in the ICE market started the last week of November with a slight price decline from the previous week.
 However, prices rose again on Tuesday and Wednesday.
 These futures registered their weekly maximum settlement price, $83.10/bbl, on Wednesday, Nov.
 29. On the remaining days of the last week of November, prices declined to reach the weekly minimum settlement price, $78.88/bbl, on Friday, Dec.
 1.